audumber3000/audumber3000/README.md

 # 👋 Hello!
 I'm Audumber

 🎓 **About Me**
-I'm a backend and data engineer with a background in Computer Science and professional experience in backend systems and data pipelines, I’m passionate about solving real-world problems through clean code, scalable architectures, and smart data use.
+25 years Old , backend and data engineer with a background in Computer Science and professional experience in backend systems and data pipelines, I’m passionate about solving real-world problems through clean code, scalable architectures, and smart data use.

 ---